KillahPotatoes/KP-Liberation/README.md

 * Updated: ACE settings from our community due to the new pylons system in ACE.
 * Updated: Italian localization.
 Thanks to [k4s0](https://github.com/k4s0)
 * Updated: Chinese Simplified localization.
 Thanks to [nercon](https://github.com/nercon)
+* Updated: List of ignored buildings for the civil reputation.
 * Tweaked: Logistic convoy ambush chance balancing.
 * Fixed: SMAW optic placed in wrong array in RHS presets.